 You gave him a successful patrol, now he wants two.

 (Said sarcastically and dismissively) Successful.

 The higher-ups in the Republican Conservative Industrial Complex are ever-ready to boast about their “successes” and those of their organizations—how much information they have produced, the supposed reach of their talk radio shows and podcasts, the size of their email lists, and the award winning! videos they produce.

 Two reasons.
-One–take Donald Trump and his policies out of the picture and ask yourself, how many people would the Republican Conservative Industrial Complex (RCIC) be reaching and winning over?
-Two is (and I realize the repetition gets tiresome) what happened in the swing states on election night November 3, 2020?
+One: take Donald Trump and his policies out of the picture and ask yourself, how many people would the Republican Conservative Industrial Complex (RCIC) be reaching and winning over?
+Two: (I realize the repetition gets tiresome) what happened in the swing states on election night November 3, 2020?